nanogiants/appcom-styleguide-ios/README.md

 ### Xcode targets

 A Xcode-Project contains at least one target.
 Depending on the project there can be multiple shared targets.
 In many cases there are 3 targets that represent the following environments: develop, staging and  production.
-If there are changes applied to one of the targets, the other targets should be considered for these changes too.
+If there are changes applied to one of the targets, the other targets must be considered for these changes too.
 If for example classes are added, these classes are most likely needed by the other targets too.
 At the end, if the implementation work is done, all targets have to at least compile and run.

 **[back to top](#table-of-contents)**